fwextensions/fwjs-errata/README.md

 a; // 0
 ```

 Usually you don’t want to write code like this, but some JS minifiers, like Google's Closure Compiler, do make this micro-optimization, so the output from such compressors won’t work correctly in Fireworks.
+(Fortunately, minification isn’t a big deal for Fireworks extensions, since the code isn’t being loaded from the internet.)

 ## `Function.toString()` reformats the source code